htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

 - Fixed a bug where the Shadow would not write a job termination event to the job log for a completed job if the Shadow failed to reconnect to the Starter prior to completed cleanup.
-This would result in DAGMan workflows being stuch waiting forever for jobs to finish.
+This would result in DAGMan workflows being stuck waiting forever for jobs to finish.
   :jira:`2292`

 - Fixed a bug that caused **ssh-agent** processes to be leaked when